govuk-one-login/mobile-id-check-async/backend-api/docs/logging.md

 Unit tests for log messages can be achieved using our custom matcher (defined in `backend-api/src/functions/testUtils/matchers.ts`).

 First, we must set the environment variable `POWERTOOLS_DEV` to `true`, which will ensure that Lambda Powertools uses the global console to emit logs.
-This is done in our `.env` file.
+This is done in `jest.config.ts`.
 Next, we must spy on the relevant method (`info`, `error`, etc) of the global console object, so we can track calls made to it.

 ```typescript